hasanmansur/hasanmansur/README.md

 - Conversant with building RESTful application backend with Node.js/Express.js in a microservices architecture
 - Competent in MySQL, MongoDB, Redis, Elasticsearch, Docker
 - Familiar with standard development practices like Version Control, TDD & Cloud technologies (AWS)
 - Passionate about building deep learning models.
-Good working knowledge with PyTorch, OpenCV, NumPy, pandas
+Good working knowledge with PyTorch, OpenCV, NumPy, pandas, spaCy

 I enjoy working for solving real life problems, and not opinionated on tools and technology stack.
 I am a self motivated & well organized team player.
 When I am not working - I am a complete family man.
 I like to watch movies, read books and play with my kid :-)